Paradise Botanical Gardens, Kulnura

 What’s the inspiration behind the Paradise Botanical Gardens?

 The original 220-acre property was purchased by the previous owner, Bob Cherry, in the early 1970s.
 Bob was what I call the ‘last of the great explorers’ and travelled Asia collecting rare and unknown varieties of trees and shrubs, predominantly camellias and magnolias.
-Legend has it, on his return from those wanderlust odysseys, Bob would give one specimen to the Royal Botanic Garden in Sydney, and one specimen would come back here to the Coast where it would be studied, identified, catalogued, planted and bred from.
+Legend has it, on his return from those wanderlust odysseys, Bob would give one specimen to the Royal Botanic Garden in Sydney, and one specimen would come back here to the Central Coast where it would be studied, identified, catalogued, planted and bred from.
 Our botanical gardens grew to the 50 acres that stand today, one rare plant at a time.

 What’s the best way for people to enjoy the gardens?